vlads1995/Unity_Builds/README.md

 For 2nd player:
 OKL; for movement (like WASD)
 Right Shoft - fire
-Note: For android available only single player mode, add fire button and joystick
+Note: For android available only single player mode, add fire button and joystick for control the player.

 https://github.com/vlads1995/Space-Shooter